WatchDogStudios/ApertureUI-Docs/apuidocs/docs/style_guide.md

 title: Style guide for the core elements
 ---

-RmlUi features several functional elements that need to be sized and decorated with RCSS properties, such as scrollbars, sliders and drop-down boxes.
+APUI features several functional elements that need to be sized and decorated with CSS properties, such as scrollbars, sliders and drop-down boxes.
 This document will go over all these elements and give recommendations on how you should style them.

 ### Scrollbars